gdmoney/reading/the-joy-of-x.md

 - ***`i^2 = -1`***
 - **The Fundamental Theorem of Algebra** - the roots of any polynomial are always complex numbers
 - **fractal** - an intricate shape whose inner structure repeats at finer and finer scales
-- **Compex Dynamics** - a blend of chaos theory, complex analysis, and fractal geometry
+- **Complex Dynamics** - a blend of chaos theory, complex analysis, and fractal geometry
 - **mathematical modeling** - making simplifying assumptions when solving word problems
 - ***`x = (-b ± √(b^2 - 4ac)) / 2a`*** - quadratic formula is the solution to any
 - ***`ax^2 + bx + c = 0`*** - quadratic equation